fetchai/genesis-launch/config/params/README.md

 - `"unbonding_time": "1814400000000000"`.
 The unbonding time determines the duration for which bonded stake is held accountable for any discovered equivocations, specified in nanoseconds.
-3 weeks was chosen to balance the concerns of a sufficient unbonding period for lite client safety and a modicum of staking token liquidity.
+3 weeks was chosen to balance the concerns of a sufficient unbonding period for light-client safety and a modicum of staking token liquidity.
+  *This bonding period has proven successful for the Cosmos-hub and many other projects.
+The Fetch.ai staking
+    program has an identical bonding period and has achieved a quantity of tokens staked that indicates that the incentives on offer will provide the network with sufficent crypto-economic security.*

-- `"max_validators": "100"`.
+- `"max_validators": "50"`.
 The maximum validator count is the total number of validators which can be bonded and voting in consensus for any given block - which validators are in this set is dynamically determined to be the top hundred validator candidates sorted by delegated stake.
-The value of `100` was specified in the Cosmos whitepaper.
-  It is expected to grow over time, but automatic increases aren't yet implemented.
+  *The Fetch.ai validator set has been deliberately restricted compared with Cosmos (which has 100)  to ensure
+    that validator nodes are not operated at a loss by the community.
+The Fetch.ai random beacon provides greater security but potentially at greater communication cost.
+This will be mitigated in the future by using a a light-node, full-node consensus as specified in the minimal agency consensus whitepaper to increase the decentralization of the network without compromising throughput.*

 ### Minting Module

-- `"inflation": "0.07"`.
-The initial annual inflation rate will be 7%, as specified in the Cosmos whitepaper.
-- `"inflation_max": "0.2"`.
-The maximum annual inflation rate will be 20%, as specified in the Cosmos whitepaper.
-- `"inflation_min": "0.07"`.
-The minimum annual inflation rate will be 7%, as specified in the Cosmos whitepaper.
-- `"inflation_rate_change": "0.13"`.
-The rate at which the inflation rate changes (second derivative of inflation), per year squared, will be 13%, as specified in the Cosmos whitepaper.
+- `"inflation": "0.03"`. *The Fetch.ai network has a per annum issuance rate of 3%.
+The Fetch.ai staking program has shown that block rewards at this level are sufficient to incentivise the operation of a secure network.
+This
+  issuance rate is also capable of offsetting the reduction in the true token supply caused by lost keys and transaction "dust" (i.e. small residual token amounts that are uneconomic to transfer).*

+- *The Fetch.ai network has a fixed issuance rate as previous experience has shown that network security can be achieved with a similar reward profile.
+A potential problem with variable rewards is that a loss of confidence in the project could leads to a reduction in the quantity of staked tokens which then triggers higher issuance.
+  This could lead to a positive feed-back loop that accelerates further loss of confidence.*

 ### Distribution Module

 - `"community_tax": "0.02"`.
-The tax on inflation and fees levied to fund the public goods pool will be 2%, as specified in the Cosmos whitepaper.
+The tax on inflation and fees levied to fund the public goods pool will be 2%. *These funds will be used for the operation of the Fetch.ai foundation and the funding of projects to further develop the ecosystem.*

 - `"base_proposer_reward": "0.01"`.
 1% of inflation and fees (flat) will be allocated to the block proposer.
 This provides an incentive for validators to be good proposers by being available when it's their turn to propose, including lots of transactions in their proposed block, and gossiping the proposed block quickly.
 - `"bonus_proposer_reward": "0.04"`.
 4% of inflation and fees (varying according to the fraction of precommits included) will be allocated to the block proposer to incentivize them to include as many precommits from other validators as possible.
 - `"withdraw_addr_enabled": false`.
-Changing reward withdrawal addresses will be initially disabled.
-It may later be enabled via a hard fork.
+Changing reward withdrawal addresses will be initially disabled. *We see no reason to enable this capability.*

 ### Governance Module